List of The Unit characters: Mack Gerhardt

-Master Sergeant MacDonald James "Mack" Gerhardt, call sign: Dirt Diver (portrayed by Max Martini), is a former US Army Ranger and paratrooper with the 101st Airborne, and a senior Unit operator.
+Master Sergeant MacDonald James "Mack" Gerhardt, call sign: Dirt Diver (portrayed by Max Martini), is a former United States Army Ranger and paratrooper with the 101st Airborne, and a senior Unit operator.
 He holds the rank of Master Sergeant (E-8).
 His wife, Tiffy, and he have two daughters.

 Gerhardt is second in command of Alpha Team, 1st Special Actions Group (official cover name "303rd Logistical Studies Group").
 He is fluent in Italian and German; and while competent at submarine lock in/lock-out procedures, is slightly claustrophobic.

 Gerhardt has worked as an operator with Blane and his team on a multitude of missions, including the recovery of a radioactive component of a Chinese satellite, the rescue of the drug minister of Mexico, the assassination of a terrorist financier in Spain, the bugging of an Iranian official's car at their embassy in Beirut, the recovery of seven Stinger Missiles from a Brazilian arms dealer, and the apprehension of a Serbian war criminal in the Balkans.

 During the third episode of the first season, 200th Hour, Mack is accidentally shot during a live fire training course by Bob Brown.
 It is later discovered that the incident occurred because Mack had entered Brown's sector without Brown noticing.
 He also has an altercation with his wife.
 The reactions of Mrs. Blane and the Colonel suggest something similar might have happened before.

 During the seventh episode of the first season, Dedication, Mack is offered charge of his own team by Ryan, but turns the offer down, instead preferring to continue serving with his friend Jonas.

 At the end of the first season, the Unit assisted a UN military unit in apprehending General Razlan Dragovich, a Yugoslavian war criminal.
 During the raid, the General's wife was shot and killed by a UN soldier, however from the General's position, it appeared that Blaine fired the fatal shot.
 After Dragovich escaped UN custody, he tracked the Unit back to their home base at Fort Griffith.
 When the team and their families went off post to celebrate the marriage of Unit commander Colonel Tom Ryan, Dragovich and his men attacked.
 They killed several restaurant employees and injured both Blane and the newly married Mrs. Ryan.